Pakistan rupee hits new fresh low as uncertainty looms over IMF talks

-New Delhi, Oct 25 (IANS) The Pakistan rupee touched a new all-time low of Rs 174.43 against the US dollar in the inter-bank market on Monday in the wake of mounting pressure of import payments as well as looming uncertainty regarding a delay in the International Monetary Fund's decision regarding resumption of $6 billion Extended Fund Facility (EFF), Geo News reported.
+New Delhi: The Pakistan rupee touched a new all-time low of Rs 174.43 against the US dollar in the inter-bank market on Monday in the wake of mounting pressure of import payments as well as looming uncertainty regarding a delay in the International Monetary Fund's decision regarding resumption of $6 billion Extended Fund Facility (EFF), Geo News reported.

 The Pakistan rupee has maintained the downtrend for the past five months.
 It has lost 14.55 per cent (or Rs 22.16) to date compared to the 22-month high of Rs 152.27 recorded in May.